k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/03_LU_Enhancements_Functions_flow.md

          c.
 Lets write a java function that will modify any LUI *<u>Associated Line</u>* fields to the international format using the following IDs contract_ID (2787 & 2788) to validate the code.
               - tips:
-                   - use dbRows to loop in the table
+                   - use the ludb class to fetch data from the LU database
-                   - use regular expressions to match the correct fields
+                   - use regular expressions to identify the fields that need to be modified
-                   - operate LUDB execute function
+                   - use LUDB execute function to update data

          d.
 We only wish to apply the previous data transformation to telephone lines that belong to a 5G/LTE contract.
 Please, modify the code accordingly.